 Parties should also submit and periodically update adaptation communications, which may be submitted as a component of a nationally determined contribution.

-In accordance with Article 4 paragraph 12 of the Agreement, NDCs communicated by Parties shall be recorded in a public registry, and the secretariat has been requested to make this information available.
+In accordance with Article 4 paragraph 12 of the Agreement, NDCs communicated by Parties shall be recorded in a public registry, which is maintained by the secretariat and accessible here.

 What are long-term low greenhouse gas emission development strategies?

 The Paris Agreement also encourages all Parties to formulate long-term low GHG emission development strategies.
 In doing so, Parties should be mindful of the Agreement’s objectives in Article 2, taking into account their common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.

 The COP invited Parties to communicate to the secretariat, by 2020, such mid-century, long-term strategies and countries have started submitting them.
 The strategies received are made available on the secretariat’s website.

 Understanding transparency and accountability

 Reporting is one of the cornerstones of the UN climate change regime: it provides transparency and is the basis for understanding and gauging the implementation of the Convention, the Kyoto Protocol and the Paris Agreement.

 To achieve the objective of the Convention, Parties need accurate, consistent and internationally comparable data on trends in GHG emissions and on efforts to change these trends.
 Communicating information on the most effective ways to reduce emissions and adapt to the adverse effects of climate change also puts the world collectively on the path towards more sustainable forms of development.